 But the real beauty of Pure White is that it has no undertones – no blue or green or yellow peeking through.

 If undertones make your head hurt, you’re not alone!
 Grab your free copy of 5 Biggest Paint Choice Mistakes Click here or enter your email below.
 I’ll send the tips right away!⤵️

 How does Pure White Look in Different Light?

 South-facing light tends to be slightly warm, which will highlight the warmth in SW Pure White.

-East and West-facing light tends to be warmer light when the sun shines in that direction, as opposed to all day like in southern exposure.
+East and West-facing light tend to be warmer light when the sun shines in that direction, as opposed to all day like in southern exposure.

 North-facing light, on the other hand, tends to be a cooler light that sometimes even reads a bit blue.
 In Northern rooms Pure White will look a little crisper – if you want a soft, warm white, you’ll need to consider using a softer white with even more warmth.